Cash

 Observations:

-1. The difference between net profit and CFO is large due to significant depreciation charge, changes in inventory & trade payables.
-ACML is able to generate positive cash flows from operations.
+difference between net profit and CFO is large due to significant depreciation

 2. Depreciation: Large investments is required in a capital intensive business which results in significant depreciation charge.
 ACML seems to be capital intensive business.
 Large depreciation for ACML leads to relative small increase in net income compared to increase in cash flows from operations.
 ACML uses straight line method for depreciation.
 An investor should understand the depreciation methodology being used by the company.
 If accelerated depreciation method is being used, company is postponing the tax liability.